peterpeterparker/daviddalbusco.com/src/blog/building-a-github-actions-integration-with-oidc-authentication.md

 If everything passes, the identity is saved as an allowed access key and the workflow can proceed with the deployment.

 From there it's standard Juno usage — the GitHub Action uploads a file, and the access key is validated to approve or reject the operation.
 I won't cover that part here, there are already enough steps as it is 😅.

+Alright, ready?
+There are quite a few moving parts here, so buckle up, the following chapters will go through each piece in detail.

 ---